catseye/Lanthorn/README.md

 TODO
 ----

-*   The implementation of the transformation isn't fully general yet.
-    It needs to handle `let` inside the definitions and the body of a `let`.
 *   The transformation should make more effort at name mangling hygiene.
 *   The transformation should retain the names of the original